How to write a design brief

 You have all of your information ready, but you still may be asking: How can I ensure my design brief is clear and effective?

 Well, make sure to look over your creative brief once you’ve completed all the sections.
-A creative brief should be kept as simple as possible, and you probably will include far too much information and unnecessary details the first few times you write one.
+A creative brief should be kept as simple as possible.
+The first few times you write one, you may include too much information or unnecessary detail.

 • Does it make sense?